bkleinen/bkleinen.github.io/hugo/content/classes/ws2023/info1/labs/exercise-09.md

 1. Draw an  [object diagram](https://www.agilemodeling.com/artifacts/objectDiagram.htm) showing the state of your system just after it has been started.
 Does it change if you issue a `go` command?
 (An [object diagram](https://www.agilemodeling.com/artifacts/objectDiagram.htm) shows the active instances of classes - objects - at a given time in the execution of a program, as opposed to a [class diagram](https://agilemodeling.com/artifacts/classDiagram.htm) that shows the classes defined in the program source code).

 2. Add a `look` command to your game.
 It should show the room description again.
+Add a test for it.

 3. Add an additional command such as `eat`, which for now just prints out "You have eaten now and are not hungry any more".
 In the next exercise, when we have added items, you can make it so that you can only eat if you have found food.
+Add a test for it.

 4. Implement an improved version of printing out the command words.
 This should be a static method in CommandWord:
 ```java
 public static String getCommandWords(){...}
 ```
 5. Add another command -- did you have to change the Game class?
 Why or Why not?

+6. Are there any code duplications left after your refactoring and introduction of the `getCommandWords`` method?

-6. (For the bored) Prepare a multi-lingual version and use enums.
+7. (For the bored) Prepare a multi-lingual version and use enums.
 You find an Enum version of `CommandWords.java` in the subfolder {{< source path = "additions_01_CommandWords_Enum" >}}.

-7. (*Special Challenge* / For the bored) What is an model-view-controller architecture?
+8. (*Special Challenge* / For the bored) What is an model-view-controller architecture?
 Adapt your code to follow this architecture pattern.